Algorithmology/list-processing-tools-starter/README.md

 from each of the sub-teams should play a role in the presentation given during the algorithm all-hands session.
 - Please note that all of the work that you complete for this assignment should be published to the course web site.
-Your team must create and contribute to a pull request on the course web site's GitHub repository and ensure that your work is reviewed, revised, and published in advance of the Friday class session for next week.
+Following the aforementioned requirements for each of the sub-teams, your overall team must create and contribute to a pull request on the course web site's GitHub repository and ensure that your work is reviewed, revised, and published in advance of the Friday class session for next week.
 Importantly, your implementation of the benchmarking framework